Esri/esri-leaflet-demographic-layer/README.md

 ## Demo

-[http://esri.github.io/esri-leaflet-demographic-layer/](View the demo). **An ArcGIS Online account is required!** You can sign up for a free developer account on [ArcGIS for Developers](https://developers.arcgis.com/en/sign-up/).
+[View the demo](http://esri.github.io/esri-leaflet-demographic-layer/). **An ArcGIS Online account is required!** You can sign up for a free developer account on [ArcGIS for Developers](https://developers.arcgis.com/en/sign-up/).

 ![Demographic Layer](https://raw.github.com/Esri/esri-leaflet-demographic-layer/master/preview.jpg)